Alignment Risks from Capability-Seeking RL Training: Introduction

-To address the above research gaps, we propose to investigate and validate a potential underlying mechanism: \textbf{misaligned behaviors can spontaneously emerge when training occurs in a flawed environment}.
-We term this phenomenon \emph{capability-oriented training induced alignment risk}.
-This terminology is necessitated by two distinguishing characteristics that set this phenomenon apart from standard reward hacking: \textbf{1) Broader scope via robustness failures:} Unlike standard hacking which typically focuses on \textit{specification gaming} \citep{skalse2022defining}, this category uniquely captures failures of \textit{robustness}: scenarios where models exploit systemic dynamics or distributional shifts (e.g., distinguishing audit vs. deployment conditions) to bypass constraints, even when the reward objective itself is correctly specified. \textbf{2) Deceptive mimicry through "capability" camouflage):} Crucially, we observe that in some tasks, these exploitative strategies yield significant improvements in task performance that mimic legitimate learning curves.
-Unlike traditional reward hacking that often leads to obvious degenerate behaviors, this risk leverages the model's capabilities to optimize the objective deceptively.
-When this occurs, it creates a "developer blind spot," where the pursuit of higher capabilities inadvertently masks the emergence of misalignment.
+To address the above research gaps, we study \textbf{alignment risks from capability-seeking RL training}: failures that arise when RL optimization for improved task capability reinforces shortcuts exposed by structural vulnerabilities in the training environment.
+This framing differs from claiming that models become misaligned simply because they are more capable.
+The risk instead comes from the interaction between a capability-seeking training objective and a flawed reward or evaluation channel.
+This framing is useful for two reasons. \textbf{1) Scope across specification and robustness failures:} In addition to classic \textit{specification gaming} \citep{skalse2022defining}, where the reward objective diverges from the intended goal, this category also captures \textit{robustness} failures: scenarios where models exploit systemic dynamics or distributional shifts (e.g., distinguishing audit vs. deployment conditions) to bypass constraints, even when the reward objective is appropriate in the audit context. \textbf{2) Developer blind spot:} Crucially, we observe that in some tasks, exploitative strategies can coincide with improvements in task performance that resemble legitimate learning curves.
+Unlike traditional reward hacking that often leads to obvious degenerate behaviors, this risk can be difficult to detect when the primary task metric remains stable or improves while exploit rates increase.
+When this occurs, it creates a ``developer blind spot,'' where standard performance monitoring can mask the emergence of exploitative behavior. \autoref{fig:conceptual_overview} summarizes this mechanism as a three-stage pipeline: a vulnerable RL environment exposes a shortcut, RL reinforces exploitative behavior, and standard monitoring may fail to capture the resulting failure mode.